 Gorge Powerhouse Visitor Gallery

 Trail of the Cedars begins at the foot of Main Street in Newhalem.
 It winds one half-mile through an old forest grove and passes the Newhalem Creek Power Plant, which provided electricity during construction of the Skagit River Project.
 Trail of the Cedars is normally open year round.
-Note: Trail of the Cedars is closed through April 30, 2016 due to damage from the August 2015 fire.

 The Gorge Powerhouse Visitor Gallery provides an opportunity to learn how power is generated and views of the powerhouse equipment in action.
 The powerhouse is located at the north end of Newhalem.
 Park in the small lot by bridge and walk across the bridge and up the stairs behind the powerhouse.
 The Visitor Gallery is open daily from May through September, 9 a.m. to 4:00 p.m.